Eight Husker football players suing Big Ten over fall postponement; Big Ten says suit 'has no merit'

 "We asked for that information a week ago, and we haven't received it yet."

-In a statement to ESPN, the Big Ten said "The Big Ten Conference Council of Presidents and Chancellors overwhelmingly voted to postpone the fall sports season based on medical concerns and in the best interest of the health and safety of our student-athletes.
+In a statement, the Big Ten said, "The Big Ten Conference Council of Presidents and Chancellors overwhelmingly voted to postpone the fall sports season based on medical concerns and in the best interest of the health and safety of our student-athletes.
 This was an important decision for our 14 member institutions and the surrounding communities.

 "We share the disappointment that some student-athletes and their families are feeling.
 However, this lawsuit has no merit and we will defend the decision to protect all student-athletes as we navigate through this global pandemic.
 We are actively considering options to get back to competition and look forward to doing so when it is safe to play."

+"You only have a right to discovery, any discovery, if you actually have a recognizable claim," Luger said. ...
+"These are very, very weak claims that are not supported by the law.
+We're looking forward to making that argument and would do it on an expedited basis."

+Luger said the Big Ten Conference is not subject to Freedom of Information Act requests and claimed that no precedent exists for having to hand over the type of information the players are asking for.
+He also said the Big Ten could prove a formal vote was taken on the decision to postpone the fall season.

-The 13-page document outlines the ways that postponing a season means the players are without the opportunity to market themselves, set themselves up for Name, Image and Likeness revenue — which is not allowed yet but could potentially be beginning next year — and damage their ability to enhance “opportunities for professional football prospects.”
+The 13-page lawsuit outlines the rationale behind the claim that postponing a season means the players are without the opportunity to market themselves, set themselves up for Name, Image and Likeness revenue — which is not allowed yet but could potentially be beginning in the near future — and damage their ability to enhance “opportunities for professional football prospects.”

 The players listed as plaintiffs in the case are Garrett Snodgrass, Garrett Nelson, Ethan Piper, Noa Pola-Gates, Alante Brown, Brant and Brig Banks and Jackson Hannah.
 Several of those players' parents have been at the forefront of the Nebraska Football Parents group that has been vocal about wanting an explanation from the league and a reversal of its decision.